Wild ginger plant canada

 Manquant :

 Also known as Asarum canadense, this is a low-growing plant Understorey of deciduous (rarely .Western wild ginger (Asarum caudatum) is an understory plant that offers wonderful texture in the form of deeply veined, evergreen, aromatic leaves that carpet the soil in shady conditions, soil protection, habitat for tiny creatures, and unusual, secretive flowers.
 The tube is ¾ to 1 inch across; the flower is up to 2 inches across from tip to tip.Wild ginger is a member of the birthwort family.The Canadian wild ginger’s selling point is the gorgeous heart shape of the leaves, which grow to six inches across.
 The genus Asarum comprises about seventy species of low-growing, stemless perennial herbs with aromatic rhizomes, most native to warm temperate eastern Asia, a few to North America, and one to Europe.
 Wild ginger is a completely different plant.
 It is a tiny bit fuzzy, just enough to give it a matte look.
 As mentioned, both ginger and turmeric are extremely slow growing and require 9-10 months of growing time.
 The flower is brownish purple .
-Flower: Flower .
 Wild Ginger (Asarum canadense) has large heart-shaped leaves and a dense root system that work together to form a solid ground cover in the shade.
+Asarum caudatum (Western Wild Ginger) is an evergreen rhizomatous perennial boasting shiny, .
 It has poor drought tolerance which requires high organic matter soil that .
 The leaves are heart to kidney-shaped, shiny and long-stalked.Overview

 Asarum canadense (Canada Wild Ginger)